dotnet/AspNetCore.Docs/aspnetcore/tutorials/min-web-api.md

 ## Create API testing UI with Swagger

+There are many available web API testing tools to choose from, and you can follow this tutorial's introdctory API test steps with your own preffered tool.

-To test the API, this tutorial utilizes the .NET package [NSwag.AspNetCore](https://www.nuget.org/packages/NSwag.AspNetCore/), which integrates Swagger tools for generating a testing UI adhering to the OpenAPI specification:
+This tutorial utilizes the .NET package [NSwag.AspNetCore](https://www.nuget.org/packages/NSwag.AspNetCore/), which integrates Swagger tools for generating a testing UI adhering to the OpenAPI specification:

 * NSwag: A .NET library that integrates Swagger directly into ASP.NET Core applications, providing middleware and configuration.
 * Swagger: A set of open-source tools such as OpenAPIGenerator and SwaggerUI that generate API testing pages that follow the OpenAPI specification.